JaqiKal/ScrollStack/README.md

 ### Entity-Relationship Diagram (ERD)

-This diagram serves as a quick reference to understand the database's structure at a glance.
-It provides a clear visual representation of the key entities, their attributes, and the types of relationships among them.
+The Entity-Relationship Diagram (ERD) provides a visual representation of the database's structure.
+It helps in planning and illustrating the SQL tables and the relationships between them.
+The ERD is an essential part of the database design that shows the entities, their attributes, and the types of relationships among the entities.

 **Relationships**

+- AdminPanel_Django to User_Django_AllAuth
+    - **Many to One**: The AdminPanel_Django entity records actions taken within the Django admin panel, such as log entries or administrative changes.
+Each log or action entry is associated with exactly one user from the User_Django_AllAuth entity, which holds the authentication and authorization information.
+    - In the ERD, this relationship is indicated by a line with a crow's foot at the AdminPanel_Django end, pointing towards the User_Django_AllAuth, showing that each action is tied to a single user, while a user can have many logged actions.

-- User to Book
+- User_Django_AllAuth to Book
     - **One to Many**: A `User` can have multiple `Books`, but each `Book` is associated with exactly one `User`.
-        - This is represented by the crow's foot notation at the `Book` end of the connector, and a single line at the `User` end.
+    - This is represented by the crow's foot notation at the `Book` end of the connector, and a single line at the `User_Django_AllAuth` end.

 - Book to Genre
     - **Many to One**: Each `Book` is associated with exactly one `Genre`, but a `Genre` can include many `Books`.
     - The line has a crow's foot at the `Book` end, pointing towards the `Genre`, indicating the many side of the relationship.

 - Book to Author (through BookAuthor)
     - **Many to Many**: A `Book` can have multiple `Authors`, and an `Author` can write multiple `Books`.
 This is represented by a join table, `BookAuthor`.
     - Since ERD diagrams typically do not directly show Many-to-Many relationships without a join table, the diagram shows two One-to-Many relationships instead:
         - One from `Book` to `BookAuthor`
         - One from `Author` to `BookAuthor`
     - Each of these is depicted with a crow's foot at the `BookAuthor` end of the connectors.

+**Permissions and Roles**

+The is_superuser field within the User_Django_AllAuth entity indicates whether a user is a superuser.
+Superusers are granted all permissions across the application without explicitly assigning them.
+This allows them to perform any operation in the Django admin panel and access all data.
+Regular users, lacking the is_superuser flag, are restricted to actions within their scope, typically only able to manipulate their own data as defined by the application's permission logic.

 ![ERD](/documentation/readme-img/erd-scroll-stack-transp.webp)